gwsetra/Technical_2/README.md

 ### Advantage

 1. **Scalability:**
-   - Each domain service operates independently, allowing for horizontal scaling.
+   - Each service operates independently, allowing for horizontal scaling.
 As traffic increases, individual services can be scaled without impacting others.
-   - Decoupled domain services communicating via Kafka topics reduce dependencies between services, making it easier to modify or replace individual components without affecting the entire system.
+   - Decoupled services communicating via Kafka topics reduce dependencies between services, making it easier to modify or replace individual components without affecting the entire system.
-   - Each domain service having its own Kafka topic and consumer pipeline simplifies troubleshooting and allows teams to focus on domain-specific improvements without needing to understand the entire system.
+   - Each service having its own Kafka topic and consumer pipeline simplifies troubleshooting and allows teams to focus on domain-specific improvements without needing to understand the entire system.

 2. **Improved Fault Tolerance:**
-   - With each domain service writing to its own Kafka topic, failures in one service do not directly impact others.
+   - With each service writing to its own Kafka topic, failures in one service do not directly impact others.
 Kafka's built-in durability and replication features also enhance system resilience.

 3. **Flexibility in Data Storage:**
    - Domain-specific S3 buckets allow services to store data in a manner tailored to their needs, facilitating optimized storage strategies and easier data retrieval.